Do saturated fats really affect cholesterol?

 Enter the counter-argument

-In recent years the validity of these early studies have been questioned, with it being stated that the trials that resulted in the findings were too short in time and had restricted parameters.
+In recent years the validity of these early studies has been questioned, with it being stated that the trials that resulted in the findings were too short in time and had restricted parameters.
 And thus the health advice that is based on these findings is in fact incorrect.

 Although a reduction in saturated fats effectively lowers cholesterol levels, studies have found that replacing saturated fats with vegetable oils rich in lineloic acid does not actually lower the risk of death from heart disease.